W-T-Xia/W-T-Xia.github.io/README.md

 **Giscus Comments Integration**

 - Added Giscus comment system for each blog post
-- Comments are mapped via `pathname`, ensuring each article has its own independent comment thread
+- Comments are mapped via `Discussions\Announcements`, ensuring each article has its own independent comment thread
 - Comment interface language follows the site's language selection (zhs/zht/eng)
 - Comment theme automatically syncs with the site's dark/light mode toggle
 - Comments are stored as GitHub Discussions in the repository, allowing admin review and management